Amethyst Guide: Colour Centres, Origins, Varieties & Jewellery

 An amethyst crystal is not coloured the way a painted thing is coloured.
 The silicon dioxide framework is, in principle, colourless.
-What gives the stone its purple is a vanishingly small fraction of iron sitting where a silicon atom should be, and a separate event — ionising radiation, usually natural gamma rays from nearby radioactive minerals — knocking an electron loose from that iron over millions of years.
-The dislodged electron is the colour.
-Remove the radiation history, and the same chemistry sits in the rock as colourless quartz with a trace of iron.
+What gives the stone its purple is a vanishingly small fraction of iron sitting where a silicon atom should be, and a separate event — ionising radiation, usually natural gamma rays from nearby radioactive minerals — altering the electronic state of those iron-related defects over geological time.
+The “dislodged electron” description is useful shorthand, not a complete model of the colour centre.

 That single mechanism explains nearly every practical question about amethyst: why some deposits run deeper than others, why the stone fades in sunlight, why heat turns it yellow into citrine, and why the very best material in the trade does not come from where people think it does.